Tidus: Design

 Character designer Nomura said that he wanted Tidus' clothing and accessories to suggest a relationship with the sea.
 Tidus' clothing has a distinctive blue motif; his blitzball team logo, which is based on a fish hook, is an amalgam of the letters J and T, the first letters of his name and that of his father Jecht.
 Additionally, he and Yuna share the key color blue, suggesting a maritime link.

 Tidus was designed to be distinctive within Spira.
 Because of improvements in technology following the previous Final Fantasy games, Nomura wanted to make Tidus' face more realistic and his build more noticeable compared to previous Final Fantasy characters, who looked scrawny.
 Square Enix wanted Tidus to have an Asian look.
 Artist Yusuke Naora worked on Tidus' design and his relationship with the sea, which he found difficult to draw and translate into computer-generated imagery CGI.
+In commercials of the game, Tidus was portrayed by Hideaki Takizawa.

 Because they were unaccustomed to animating romantic scenes, the developers struggled with a scene in which Tidus and Yuna kiss.
 According to Visual Works director Kazuyuki Ikumori, this was due to the use of 3D models.
 The scene was revised several times due to a negative response from female staff members.
 Tidus was initially a rude plumber who was part of a delinquent gang; according to Kitase, Tidus would be a weak protagonist, and he was instead depicted as an athlete.